passy/glashammer-rdrei/docs/source/introduction.rst

 Introduction
 ============

-Glashammer is simply a Python web application development framework.
+Glashammer Python web framework.
 Yes, yet another one.

 Glashammer has lofty goals.
 Firstly something simple such as "hello world" should be very simple, yet adding extra ready-components (such as an admin interface) should also be very easy, and thus, batteries are very much included.